-Following the screening will be an intimate talkback with several Yemeni filmmakers from across the world.
+Following the screening was an intimate talkback with several Yemeni filmmakers from across the world.

 In partnership with Romooz Foundation, the Arab Film Series presents an afternoon of Yemeni documentary short films, created and told through the eyes of Yemeni filmmakers.
 These short films showcase the impact the war in Yemen has had and continues to make on the Yemeni community throughout the world.